What is Coaching?

 Coaching is a co-creative partnership where each party brings the best of themselves.
 The client brings their goals and aspirations and the coach their training and experience.
 Together, we uncover what the client really wants and what’s getting in the way.
 Then a plan is collaboratively developed and executed, with necessary adjustments along the way.

 A coach asks lots of questions.
 Coaching is inquiry-based.
 Coaching is iterative (meaning it builds on itself).
-Coaching is a partnership, focused on what the client whats to create in their life.
+Coaching is a partnership, focused on what the client wants to create in their life.

 * * *